-52. The Core table in Section II focuses on four key variables but others may be added to expose other dimensions of this sector.
+- 72. The EGSS table in Section III focuses on four key variables but others may be added to expose other dimensions of this sector.
 Exports may be of interest as producers find opportunities to grow through the provision of broader markets.
-Given the detailed nature of trade data, if exports are significant, this may be a good source to enhance the overall quality of the estimates for some products/industries.

-53. The extent to which production is being used to enhance the capital stock for environmental purposes may provide information on the sustainability of current efforts.

-54. Information on specific products or industries may also be of interest depending on the situation in the country.
-Such detail will depend on the source data available or on efforts to collect additional data, should this be warranted.

-55. Finally, it should be noted that with the heightened interest in environmental and sustainable development issues, there is considerable technological progress in product development for this domain.
+Given the detailed nature of trade data, if exports are significant, this may be a good source to enhance the overall quality of the estimates for some products/industries. - 73.
+The extent to which production is being used to enhance the capital stock in support of environmental purposes may provide information on the sustainability of current efforts. - 74.
+Information on specific products or industries may also be of interest depending on the situation in the country.
+Such detail will depend on the source data available or on efforts to collect additional data, should this be warranted. - 75.
+Finally, it should be noted that with the heightened interest in environmental and sustainable development issues, there is considerable technological progress in product development for this domain.
 It will be important to update product and services lists on a regular basis.
 Again, maintaining strong working relationships with other agencies can be useful in this regard.